 Is a Holding Deposit Same as a Tenancy Deposit?Written By PropertyLoop February 16, 2021

 You can be forgiven for getting confused over the different types of deposits involved in letting, particularly if this is your first time renting a property.
-So, what are they and when do they apply?
-This quick guide should help you find the answers:
+With both a holding deposit, security deposit and potentially rent in advance all to cough up before moving in, we offer this guidance to first-time tenants to cut through the confusing upfront costs to renting.

 What Is a Holding Deposit When Renting?